Food Additives Banned by One or More Countries

 Gardner, L.K.; Lawrence, G.D.
 (May 1993).
 “Benzene Production from Decarboxylation of Benzoic Acid in the Presence of Ascorbic Acid and a Transition-Metal Catalyst”.
 J. Agric.
 Food Chem.
 41 (5): 693–695. doi:10.1021/jf00029a001

-We can logically deduce precautionary safety protocols… So if you have a diet which does not contain ascorbic acid (vitamin C), copper and iron; or if you do have a diet which has these things in but think you can keep those separate from the foodstuffs which have benzoates in them, then you may just want to pay attention to the legislation linked safety information for the chemical itself – in this situation we are looking at Sodium Benzoate…
+We can logically deduce precautionary safety protocols as well as dispel concerns… So if you have a diet which does not contain ascorbic acid (vitamin C), copper and iron; or if you do have a diet which has these things in but think you can keep those separate from the foodstuffs which have benzoates in them, then you may just want to pay attention to the legislation linked safety information for the chemical itself – in this situation we are looking at Sodium Benzoate…

 As you can find in the Material Data Safety Sheet on Sodium Benzoate available above: